Anzac Class Frigates, Australia

 The 3,600t frigates were built at Tenix's Williamstown yard in Victoria, Australia.
 The design is based on the Blohm + Voss Meko 200 modular design which utilises a basic hull and construction concept to provide flexibility in the choice of command and control, weapons, equipment and sensors.

 In March 2003, HMAS Anzac was deployed in support of coalition forces in Operation Iraqi Freedom.
-Both of the New Zealand frigates have been deployed in support of Operation Enduring Freedom.
+Both of the New Zealand frigates were deployed in support of Operation Enduring Freedom.

 Command and control